 The handle and barrel are separated by an elastomeric connection that allows the pieces to move separately, which is beneficial for control and vibration.

 There is little to no feedback when a mishit occurs.
 The end cap is great for increasing swing speed and control, and it is truly a great balanced bat.

 - Light to no feedback

 - Check league for prior approval, buy with care

-This hybrid bat comes in (-10) and (-5) drop weights and from 28” to 32”.
-It is a two piece bat with a composite handle and alloy barrel.
+This hybrid bat comes in (-10) and (-5) drop weights from 28” to 32”.
+It is a two-piece bat with a composite handle and an alloy barrel.
 Built with 3Fushion technology, there is greater weight control and feel in the handle.

-The ‘Voodoo’ range is a big favorite of ours, with the 2019 version featuring on our best baseball bats list, the youth version ranking high on our best youth bats article, and the Voodoo One coming in strong for our best USA bats post.
+The ‘Voodoo’ range is a big favorite of ours, with the 2019 version featuring on our top bats list, the youth version ranking high on our best youth bats article, and the Voodoo One coming in strong for our best USA bats post.

 This bat would be ideal to follow the use of a DeMarini CF Zen as the grips are similar.

 The alloy barrel gives maximum pop and is very durable.
 The feel of the composite handle is comfortable in the player’s hands with little feedback on a mishit.
 Overall, this bat gives greater weight control than all other bats on this list.
 Designed with speed in mind, this bat outshines the rest.

 - Hybrid construction to maximize the bat